 The dialogue in this game is another winning feature, and the localization team did a great job of using antiquated English to add a sense of power and realism to the world, without it becoming trite and overdone.
 This is largely due to the relative freedom that the translators were given for this game in relation to the others, allowing them to alter the dialogues from their respective Japanese translations in order to make it flow freely.

-All in all, this game is one of the best instalments to the Final Fantasy series; it took the game in a brave new direction with its combat system and features some very likable characters.
+All in all, this game is easily a contender for the best Final Fantasy game ever made.
+It took the game in a brave new direction with its combat system and features some very likable characters.
 This is a game certainly worth checking out for those not familiar with it.
-To find out more, check out the links and video below.

 4. Final Fantasy VI